LeonardoZanotti/heroku-deploy/README.md

 ```

 ## Deploy
 Now, with a project, we can do the deploy.
-First, do the login in the heroku-cli with
+First, do the login in the heroku-cli with:
 ```bash
 $ heroku login
 ```
 Logged in, lets do the backend deploy.

-**If your project has many branchs, remember to checkout to the branch that you wants to deploy**
+**If your project has many branchs, remember to checkout to the branch that you wants to deploy.**

 ### Backend deploy
 ```bash